To know that, you need to answer other questions first.

 You have so many opportunities in low time frames, that in 30 min to 1 hour, sometimes even less, you can make your day, close your computer and enjoy life.

-It’s not about expensive cars, and luxury houses and yachts.
-It’s about the freedom to work when we want, freedom to work from where we want, and the freedom to enjoy our life.
+It’s not about expensive cars, luxury houses, and yachts.
+It’s about the freedom to work when we want, the freedom to work from where we want, and the freedom to enjoy our life.

 How much time does a trade long in a low time frame?

-We opt to trade using the M2 time frame because we want our trades to last a specific amount of time, the minimum possible.
+We opt to trade using the M1 and M2 time frames because we want our trades to last a specific amount of time, the minimum possible.

 That means that a trade usually lasts for no more than 8-10 bars, regardless of the time frame chosen to trade.
-Some times we achieve our profit in one single bar, or 1 single minute after we open the trade.
+Of course, this is an average, sometimes we achieve our profit in one single bar, or 1 single minute after we open the trade.

 Using a 2-minute time frame for day trading, our trades will last on average no more than 16-20 minutes.